 La Musica has been reaching out to include the youth of Sarasota County for over two decades.
 The program has expanded and developed various attributes, beginning as a special live performance by La Musica musicians for third graders who were bused to a central location.
 It then evolved into a recorded performance available for K-12 students throughout the school district.
 Beginning as a program that 2,000 students at most could attend, we are now available to all students.
 The Exchange of Sarasota has been our support since the beginning.

-In 2009, La Musica expanded its educational outreach to include upper level music students are invited to a special afternoon rehearsal, after which they met the musicians to talk about careers in music.
+In 2009, La Musica expanded its educational outreach to include upper level music students who were invited to a special afternoon rehearsal, after which they met the musicians to talk about careers in music.
 This was funded through the Wachovia Foundation.
 The students also received free concert tickets.

 2015 marked a major change in our program.
 For the first time, we premiered a student composition, Piano Trio No.1, “Emotions,” by Out-of-Door Academy sophomore Nicholas Murphy.
 In 2016, in celebration of our 30th anniversary, our musicians performed at Booker High School.
 The piece, “Quintet for Piano and Strings, Op.30” by Jerry Bilik, had its world premiere the day before at the La Musica festival.
 The composer was present and talked to students about his work.
 In 2017, we returned to Booker High School to present a collaboration with GuitarSarasota, featuring the outstanding classical guitarist Jason Vieaux and the musicians of La Musica in concert and conversation.